Nanny Work Agreement

 ADDENDUM A

-NANNY RESPONSIBILITIES, RULES, AND DAILY SCHEDULE
+NANNY RESPONSIBILITIES AND DAILY SCHEDULE

 - Put the absolute safety of the child(ren) first before all other responsibilities.